Vamsi0069/Interview-Question/Non techincal /Manager round interview questions.md

 ###  What are your salery expectations ?

-- As per copany standards
+- As per company standards
 - or As per  market standards  (nearly 30 -40 % ) hike
 - I am open for negotiations